Do the Digit Insurance

 • People who have severe leg pain.

 Yogi squat or Malasana is a great exercise for the hip, lower abdomen, and leg muscles.
 The pose is also called the ‘pose of youth’ as it denotes the youth of our body.
-Further, you can get the benefits like opening and stretching your hips, mighty legs, and stronger back muscles.
+Further, you can benefit by opening and stretching your hips, mighty legs, and stronger back muscles.

 Step 1: Stand straight on a flat surface and keep your feet wide apart.